Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

 - https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-123.pdf

 #### Implemented:
-- Currently we are using these thirdparty resources:
+- Currently we are using these third-party resources:
   - Docker Container
   - Google Cloud Storage
-  - Fire base
   - Amazon Web Services (unused)
   - Cloudflare Dos protection

-- Seperation of user roles connecting to the mysql server
+- Separation of user roles connecting to the mysql server
-- Seperation of user role privileges in the mysql database
+- Separation of user role privileges in the mysql database
 - Checked if Flask App.py uses default configuration
   - Currently we have set the cookies to be ONLY HTTPS
     - Settings in the app ensures that cookies can only be send through HTTPS
-    - Our website uses HTTPS through mkcert and when hosted on firebase and googlecloud it uses HTTPS by default
+    - Our website uses HTTPS through mkcert for localhost development and when hosted on Google Cloud Run it uses HTTPS by default
     - supported by the configuration of CSRF Cookie settings which are set to TRUE for HTTPS
     - Cookies are set to lax because setting it to STRICT comes with too much restriction to obtaining "more" security
     - https://stackoverflow.com/questions/41841880/what-is-the-benefit-of-blocking-cookie-for-clicked-link-samesite-strict
-    - We may only implement cookies strict if we are securing agaisnt CSRF via get request and timing attacks but these are low chances as the tradeoffs for the user experience is significantly much worse
+    - We may only implement cookies strict if we are securing against CSRF via get request and timing attacks but these are low chances as the tradeoffs for the user experience is significantly much worse
   - Debug Mode must be disabled when application is set to Production

 - Removal of any unused ports if any
-  - Currently we are using port 8080 for the web application when hosted on Google Cloud Platform Cloud Run via gunicorn as specificied by Google Cloud Platform Cloud Run documentation
+  - Currently we are using port 8080 for the web application when hosted on Google Cloud Platform Cloud Run via gunicorn as specified by Google Cloud Platform Cloud Run documentation
   - The hosted server will listen on port 80 and port 443 for HTTP and HTTPS respectively

 - List of Files/Folders that must be disabled during production (due to possible attack surface)